kienstra/progress-indicator/INSTRUCTIONS.md

 You can mainly use [block.json](block.json) for both.

-Look for the 🚧 in the exercise files for where to edit.
+Look for 🚧 in the exercise files for where to edit.

 In [js/src/index.exercise.js](js/src/index.exercise.js), `registerBlockType()` will look like: